$0 Arkansas Dispute Letter Starter Kit

 • A statement that parents have procedural safeguard protections

-The template approach: Send an email within 24 hours of any refusal: "At today's meeting, the team refused to [specific action].
+The template approach: Send an email within 24 hours of any refusal that falls within that scope: "At today's meeting, the team refused to [specific action].
 Under DESE Section 9.00, I am requesting Prior Written Notice documenting this refusal, including the basis for the decision and the alternatives considered.
-Please provide this within five school days."
-If they don't provide it, the failure to provide Prior Written Notice is itself a procedural violation you can cite in a state complaint.
+Please provide this within five school days as my requested response date; Arkansas materials identify no fixed statutory delivery deadline for a Notice of Action."
+If the district never provides a required Prior Written Notice, that failure can be cited as a procedural issue in a state complaint.

 4. IEP Meeting Documentation